art-db-art/eurorack/rings/README.md

 - PNG renders of the front and back of the PCB.
 - The original schematic in PDF format.
 Please note that I made one change to the board, that is the removal of the ROHS logo because I use leaded solder for assembly.
 Also note that any files relevant to automated SMT assembly are untested.
 I have only had the bare boards made at JLCPCB, the rest is untested.
+(Haven't received the boards yet as of the 13th of April 2025, so maybe hold up for an update in the coming month)

 In the **rings_panel/ folder** you will find the original rings.svg file kindly provided by Printable Instruments, as well as the Kicad 6 project where I imported said svg file before making a few personal changes to them.
-Please check out 30350n's Printable Instruments repository for designs of other modules, as well as instruction on how to import the SVG files to Kicad: [github.com/30350n/printable-instruments/](https://github.com/30350n/printable-instruments/)
+Please check out 30350n's Printable Instruments repository for designs of other modules, as well as instructions on how to import the SVG files to Kicad: [github.com/30350n/printable-instruments/](https://github.com/30350n/printable-instruments/)

 In the **root folder** you will find the two zip files containing the gerbers for both the panel and the main board, as well as the BOM.
 The BOM has been taken from the pichenettes repository and I just added links to the parts available at my favorite distributor (TME), but also those sourced from Thonk (pots and jacks).
 The crystals, as well as the now discontinued DAC IC were not available at TME and should be sourced elsewhere.